KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 `Icon` is the icon name associated with the widget.
 You can search for icon names in the `/usr/share/icons` folder.
 You can also look for an icon name by right-clicking your app launcher widget then editing the icon in its settings.
 It uses a searchable interface and lists them by category.
 Plasma's SDK also has the Cuttlefish app ([screenshot](https://cdn.kde.org/screenshots/cuttlefish/cuttlefish.png)) which you can install with `sudo apt install plasma-sdk`.

 `Id` needs to be a unique name, since it's used for the folder name it's installed into.
-You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.
+If you are planning to contribute the widget to KDE, you can use `org.kde.helloworld` for example, otherwise you can use any id like `com.example.helloworld` or `com.github.zren.helloworld`.

 Widgets installed by the user (without root) like when you "Install New Widgets" will be installed to `~/.local/share/plasma/plasmoids/` (which may not yet exist).
 The default widgets shipped with KDE are installed to `/usr/share/plasma/plasmoids/`.

 `Category` is the category the widget can be filtered with in the widget list.
 A list of category names can be found [here]({{< ref "properties.md#category" >}}).

-`X-Plasma-API` and `KPackageStructure` are also needed to just define that this package is a plasma widget, and where its entry point is.
+`KPackageStructure` is also needed to just define that this package is a plasma widget, and where its entry point is.

+`"X-Plasma-API-Minimum-Version" : "6.0"` is required to enable Plasma 6 support.
+Plasmoids without this key are assumed to only work with Plasma 5 and will not be mad available in the UI.

+For Plasma 6 changes, read the [Porting Plasmoids to KF6]({{< ref "porting_kf6.md" >}}) guide.

 For the other properties, read the [`metadata.json` section in the Widget Properties page]({{< ref "properties.md#metadatajson" >}}).